-To apply a configuration scope, pass in the path of the configuration file using the location property HazelcastCachingProvider#HAZELCAST\CONFIG\LOCATION (which resolves to hazelcast.config.location) as a mapping inside a java.util.Properties instance to the CachingProvider#getCacheManager(uri, classLoader, properties) call.
+- pass the path to the configuration file using the location property HazelcastCachingProvider#HAZELCAST\CONFIG\LOCAT (which resolves to hazelcast.config.location) as a mapping inside a java.util.Properties instance to the CachingProvider#getCacheManager(uri, classLoader, properties) call. - use directly the configuration path as the CacheManager's URI.